-Whilst it took a heck of a long time to get here, this now looks to be the perfect combination of features from the previous iterations of the bags.
+While it took a heck of a long time to get here, this now looks to be the perfect combination of features from the previous iterations of the bags.

-I have the 26L version of the Bataflae but there’s also an 18L and a 32L.
+I have the 26L version of the Bataflae, but there’s also an 18L and a 32L.
 In the photo above, the long lens is a Canon 200-400 f/4 L IS for reference.
 You can also fit a 500mm f/4 in there as well.
-If you plan on carrying a 600mm, 800mm or a 500mm with a body attached then you should take a look at the larger 32L version.
+If you plan on carrying a 600mm, 800mm or 500mm with a body attached, you should look at the larger 32L version.

 Comfort & Carrying

-Much like its predecessor the Kiboko, I’ve never found the Bataflae a comfortable pack to wear on my back for any great length of time.
-Whilst the boxy design is great for maximizing useable space for air travel, it makes for an unwieldy feeling pack when you want to go for a hike.
-I still use the Bataflae a lot when I need to carry my Canon 200-400 f/4 around, but I’m always asking myself “how far to I need to carry it?”.
+Much like its predecessor, the Kiboko, I’ve never found the Bataflae a comfortable pack to wear on my back for any significant length of time.
+While the boxy design is excellent for maximizing useable space for air travel, it makes for an unwieldy feeling pack when you want to go for a hike.
+I still use the Bataflae a lot when I need to carry my Canon 200-400 f/4 around, but I’m always asking myself, “how far do I need to carry it?”.

-With the back panel covered and the straps tucked away it really helps to make the bag look a lot less bulky.
-If you can summon the strength to carry the pack using the side handle for the few yards as you get onto a plane, you’ll stand a much lesser chance of getting the dreaded ” excuse me Sir, can I weigh your bag?” question.
-It also makes it easier to tuck into luggage racks, squeeze under seats or just store away on a shelf at home.
+With the back panel covered and the straps tucked away, it helps to make the bag look a lot less bulky.
+If you can summon the strength to carry the pack using the side handle for the few yards as you get onto a plane, you’ll stand a much lesser chance of getting the dreaded “Excuse me, Sir, can I weigh your bag?” question from the gate agents.
+This feature also makes it easier to tuck into luggage racks, squeeze under seats or store on a shelf at home.